DanBradbury/github-actions.vim/README.md

 ### Keybindings

-- Press `<CR>` (Enter) on a workflow line in the sidebar to open the workflow in your default browser.
+- Press `<CR>` (Enter) on a workflow line to open the workflow in your default browser.
+- Press `gf` in the actions window to open the the workflow file in the last active window.

 ---